LionelWu11282562/A-Two-Stage-Probability-Stratified-Method-for-Ambiguous-Dataset-Optimization/README.md

 # Final Classifier

-After the two-stage reconstruction, XGBoost is trained on:
+After the two-stage reconstruction, XGBoost is trained on the reconstructed sample:

 ```math
 \{X_i,\widetilde{Y}_i\}